Nausea or vomiting. Unusual fatigue. Back or jaw pain. It’s easy

 attack for both sexes, women can experience a heart attack without chest

 pressure.
-They can have subtle symptoms,” BCH cardiologist
+They can have subtle symptoms,” said BCH cardiologist

 "The danger is that women tend to minimize the ambiguous warning signs